-Sydney Business Lawyers L’beepA service starts with our free on-line Q&A about your business that you can access from the “Start the Audit” link on our website.
+Sydney Business Lawyers L’beepA service starts with our free on-line Q&A about your business that you can access from the “Start the Audit” link below.

-If you answer “No” to any of the questions, you will have identified a potential risk posing a threat to your business.
+If you answer “No” to any of the questions in the on-line Q&A, you will have identified a potential risk posing a threat to your business.

 When you finish the Q&A, you will be sent an electronic copy of it that, either with your own lawyer or with Sydney Business Lawyers, you can work out a risk remediation program to deal with the risks that have been identified.

 Sydney Business Lawyers approach to the risk remediation program is, where possible, to give you a fixed fee to deliver each part of it.